nicolasruan/option-data-webscraper/README.md

 # Option-data-webscraper
 Collect options data from the website barchart.com

-Data is saved as a csv file in the form
+Data is saved as a csv file with columns
 ( strike | price | flag | maturity )

 - strike: strike price